 As you take photos of many people, there surely will be someone blinking, looking not straight at the camera, at another person or in a different direction.
 Children often pull faces and mess around.
 It is much better to have plenty of images in order to select the most suitable shot or to find an appropriate facial expression for a ready photo.

-Ask models to choose the monochrome clothing for a photoshoot and avoid bright patterns and logos.
+Ask models to choose the monochrome clothing for a group photoshoot and avoid bright patterns and logos.
 Such bold garments usually divert attention from the faces and may spoil even the best group photo ideas.

-One of the simplest family picture poses is to make people stand close to their nearest and dearest.
+One of the simplest group picture poses is to make people stand close to their nearest and dearest.
 In this way, older generations will be able to find their family members quickly instead of taking the time to look for a specific person.
-If a photoshoot is dedicated to a certain event, the heroes of the occasion, be it one person or a couple, should be located in the center of a group.
+If a group photoshoot is dedicated to a certain event, the heroes of the occasion, be it one person or a couple, should be located in the center of a group.

 After you take pictures from a long distance, keep in mind that you should also take close up shots.
 People may be hugging each other, playing around or just enjoying themselves, specifically if you need funny wedding photos.
 These group photo ideas will mostly suit small groups and families.